-There is evidence of pro-cyclical discretionary fiscal policy in Portugal (Cunha and Braz, 2009) as the European Monetary Union integration process required keeping the deficit below the reference level in a period of low GDP growth.
-More generally, Agnello and Cimadomo (2009) find evidence of a pro-cyclical behaviour of legislated revenue changes prior to the recent financial crisis for European Union countries, indicating that this was not a peculiarity of the Portuguese fiscal policy.
+There is evidence of procyclical discretionary fiscal policy in Portugal (Cunha and Braz (2009)) as the European Monetary Union integration process required keeping the deficit below the reference level in a period of low GDP growth.
+More generally, Agnello and Cimadomo (2009) find evidence of a procyclical behavior of legislated revenue changes prior to the recent financial crisis for European Union countries, indicating that this was not a peculiarity of the Portuguese fiscal policy.
 However, besides macroeconomic developments, many other factors may trigger episodes of budgetary slippage such as hikes in health- or age-related expenditure.
-In any case, when measuring the effects of tax shocks, a specification controlling for past economic conditions is used and this accounts for the possibility of a response to them.
+In fact, a standard Granger causality test clearly speaks against that output lags help predict our shock measure of legislated changes in taxes (see section 5.2).
+Nevertheless, when measuring the effects of tax shocks, a specification controlling for past economic conditions is used and this accounts for the possibility of a response to them.

 Finally, some of the tax changes considered were part of fiscal consolidation packages involving simultaneously measures on the expenditure side.
-This tends to bring about a contemporaneous correlation with spending shocks (Pereira and Wemans, 2013, find this kind of evidence for Portugal) and is taken into account in the robustness exercises.
+This tends to bring about a contemporaneous correlation with spending shocks (Pereira and Wemans, 2013, find this kind of evidence for Portugal) and is taken into account in the robustness exercise.